TrueAquarius/Hello.ChatBot/README.md

 This is a simple Chatbot using **Azure OpenAI**.
 It runs in your Console.

 Like all my "Hello"-projects, this is a "Hello World" version of a chat bot, meaning that it is meant to be an experiment and not meant to be for production.
 However, it has evolved into a quite useful tool.
-It is for those people who want to user their own instance of OpenAI without going through commercial portals such as ChatGPT.
+It is good for those people who want to user their own instance of OpenAI without going through commercial portals such as ChatGPT.

 ## Features
 - Chat with your Azure OpenAI instance from your Console